EngineSquared/EngineSquared/CONTRIBUTING.md

 * **perf** : A code change that improves performance
 * **refactor** : A code change that neither fixes a bug nor adds a feature
 * **test** : Adding missing tests or correcting existing tests
-* **chore** : Chore changes (update .gitignore, dependencies, etc)
+* **chore** : Chore changes (update .gitignore, dependencies, etc.)

 #### Scope

-The scope should be name of the file, the directory or the feature involved in the commit.
+The scope should be the name of the file, the directory or the feature involved in the commit.

 Here are some examples: